kirbydesign/designsystem/.github/CONTRIBUTING.md

     - Don't assume people have knowledge outside of Kirby - contributors might come from many different projects
 - Explain what you want ad why you want it. -->
 It can not be assumed that the readers of your issue has any knowledge of your work outside of Kirby.

-The reader might be: a contributor outside of bank data, someone who is not in your team, or potentially a new hire at bank data.
+The reader might be:
+- a contributor outside of bank data
+- someone who is not in your team
+- potentially a new hire at bank data

 This also goes for Kirby maintainers - some of which has been hired to specifically work on Kirby.

 Therefore: